BerlinDev-Five/qb-slaughtererjob/README.md

         distance = 2.5,
     }, `

-and add this on your Config.Peds
+and add this on your qb-target init Config.Peds

 `     {
 	model = `csb_chef`,